purzelrakete/bandit/README.md

 ## Bandit Algorithms

-You can currently choose between Epsilon Greedy and Softmax.
+You can currently choose between Epsilon Greedy, UCB1 and Softmax.
 See the godoc for detailed information.

 ## Simulation